Before we begin, I should note that the single BEST way to make your side hustle feel official is to get paid.

 I try to put all my business expenses — like hosting, equipment, advertising, and contractors — on various business credit cards to rack up the points.

 And while I’ve got a wallet-full of cards, I think it makes the most sense to start with just one.
-For instance, the Chase Ink Business Cash card is a great place to start.
+For instance, the Chase Ink Business Cash® Credit Card is a great place to start.

-I like this one because there’s no annual fee, and you can earn up to 5% cash back for spending in certain common business categories.
+I like this one because there’s no annual fee, and you can earn up to 5% cash back on the first $25,000 spent in combined purchases in certain common business categories like office supplies and Internet services.

-They’re currently offering $500 as a sign-up bonus when you spend $3000 in the first 3 months.
+Chase is currently offering $750 as a sign-up bonus when you spend $6,000 in the first 3 months.

 It’s free money for stuff you would have bought anyway!
 When I was really going to town on Google AdWords, I can tell you the rewards added up quick.